Purchase Clean, Renewable Energy#

 Why do we have Green Energy?

-Utilities is a member owner of Platte River Power Authority, a joint-action agency that supplies nearly all of the electricity to Fort Collins customers.
-Platte River supplements its own resources with purchases from the regional electric grid.
-In addition, locally-generated solar electricity also supplies customers with a portion of their use.
+Fort Collins Utilities is a member-owner of Platte River Power Authority, a joint-action agency that supplies electricity to Fort Collins customers.
+Platte River’s resources include coal, natural gas, wind and solar, and they also supplement with purchases from the regional electric grid.
+In addition, locally-generated rooftop solar electricity also supplies customers with a portion of their use.

-- Utilities 100% Renewable Electricity Resolution (2018-094) defined renewable electricity to include non-fossil sources, including wind, solar, hydroelectricity, geothermal and other means that may become available that do not add greenhouse gases to the atmosphere.
+From a practical perspective, renewable electricity sources for Fort Collins include wind, solar and hydroelectric.
+In 2018, City Council formally adopted the following: renewable electricity includes non-fossil fuel sources, including electricity derived from wind, solar, hydroelectricity and geothermal sources and other means that may become available that do not add greenhouses gases to the atmosphere.

 What is the price comparison between Green Energy and the normal resource mix over the years?

 The residential rates are designed to cover the cost of service for the residential class of customers.
-The Green Energy Program price is a premium on top of the residential rate and has been set at the cost of a specific renewable energy tariff from Platte River.
+The Green Energy Program price is a premium on top of the residential rate.
 View the table below to see how the rates have changed since 2010.
-This last value may be most relevant, as we anticipate the percentage premium for renewable electricity to generally decrease over time.

 What are renewable energy credits/certificates (RECs)?